iPhone 13 event: How to watch Apple's big announcement tomorrow

-While we don't yet know what exactly will be coming with Apple's "California streaming" event on Tuesday, we suspect the next iPhone, likely called the iPhone 13, and a new Apple Watch Series 7 will debut (we may also see the rumored AirPods 3).
+We don't yet know exactly what Apple will be launching with its "California streaming" event tomorrow, September 14, but we suspect we'll see the next iPhone, likely called the iPhone 13, and a new Apple Watch Series 7 (we may also see the rumored AirPods 3).
 The event, which will be held virtually, might show a new iPhone design along with improvements to the camera and other specs.
 Apple hasn't discussed its plans for the devices, aside from a mention of four new iPhones in a filing with the Federal Communications Commission.

 The most dramatic change for the new iPhones, aside from better cameras that Apple always tends to offer, is said to be the capability to make calls and send texts in emergencies when there's no cell coverage.
 Generally, though, they're expected to still rely on 5G wireless technology for day-to-day connectivity.